I often get questions regarding the content or mechanics of the Balance Mod, so I have

 ---

 Q: How does the AI decide to build which facilities?
-New!

 When the AI constructs facilities, the most important element in selecting the facility is the colony type.
 Each colony type has